 - Rotate 90 degrees

 Each dough laminating step should take you just a few minutes.
-If it takes you longer because of initial inexperience, you may fold, cover and refrigerate the dough for 20 minutes.
+If it takes longer because of initial inexperience, you may fold, cover and refrigerate the dough for 20 minutes.
 You may resume the process after the dough has rested.
-This is a vital cautionary step, which ensures that the butter stays solid.
+This is a vital cautionary step ensuring the butter stays solid.

 The Third Day – Divide the Dough:

 Take the dough out of the fridge.
 Place a small amount of flour across your working surface.
-Roll out the dough gently into a long and narrow strip measuring 20cm (8 inches) by 110cm (43.3 inches).
+Roll out the dough gently into a long, narrow strip measuring 20cm (8 inches) by 110cm (43.3 inches).
 The dough may start to resist or shrink back during this stage.
-If this happens, fold it in thirds and place it in the fridge for about 10 to 20 minutes to rest.
+If this happens, fold it in thirds and rest it in the fridge for 10 to 20 minutes.

 It is essential not to struggle with the dough when it cannot get any longer.